Kodamacana/Kodamacana/README.md

 <br/><br/>
  <hr style="border: none;">

-### OutBreak Zone
+### Outbreak Zone
 <div style="position: relative;">
     <a>
         <img align="left" src="https://github.com/Kodamacana/Kodamacana/assets/63050957/e592244d-4932-43f6-9e2c-f3e31ee0758f" alt="Proje Resmi" width="120">
     </a>
-    <b>OutBreak Zone</b> is a first-person shooter (FPS) computer game where players engage in fast-paced action reminiscent of classic titles like Doom and Quake, all set in a zombie-infested environment.
+    <b>Outbreak Zone</b> is a first-person shooter (FPS) computer game where players engage in fast-paced action reminiscent of classic titles like Doom and Quake, all set in a zombie-infested environment.
 As players battle hordes of zombies, they experience intense and adrenaline-pumping gameplay.
     <br>
     <br>
      Outbreak Zone promises an adrenaline-fueled gaming experience that will keep players coming back for more, thanks to its intense action, classic FPS elements, and engaging gameplay.